jimthompson5802/wordle_solver/README.md

 #### Current Limiations
 * Requires manual interaction with the NYT website.
-* Requires manual interaction with the OpenAI Playground Chat.
+* Requires manual interaction with the OpenAI Playground Chat if not using the `--api` option.
 * Sometimes the recommended word is not part of the NYT word list.
 Manual work-around is to view the last generated prmopt file and select a word from the list.

 ### `src/random_solver.py`